 The WTC Plan Project Area is located in Lower Manhattan on two sites: (i) the WTC Site, an approximately 16 acre super block, bounded by West, Vesey, Church, and Liberty Streets; and (ii) two adjacent city blocks south of the WTC Site (one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets), Washington Street between Liberty and Cedar Streets, and subsurface portions of Liberty Street and other streets in and around those blocks (collectively, the "Southern Site").
+Additional street interests in and around the two sites have also been identified as part of the project area in order to realize the WTC Plan.
 This Partial Action Plan pertains to the parcel at 130 Liberty Street, on which sits an office tower known as the "Deutsche Bank building."